 Raw physical power engaged in lifesaving.

-In a FDNY photo, a firefighter slams a sledgehammer into a concrete wall to break through to victims who are trapped.
+In a FDNY photo, a firefighter slams a sledgehammer into a concrete wall, breaking through to trapped victims.

-Cars wrecked inside the tunnel, and victims are trapped inside.
+Cars wrecked inside the tunnel, victims trapped inside.

 Acetylene torches burn through thick steel behind the concrete.